thefactgu-ship-it/helpdesk-react-node-mongodb/README.md

 5. Create a ticket from Add Ticket.
 6. Assign it from Work Queue.
 7. Update status and add a comment.
+8. Resolve and close the ticket through requester confirmation.
+9. Confirm closed ticket controls are disabled, then reopen the ticket from the dedicated Reopen action.
-8. Confirm another user receives a notification without waiting for long polling.
+10. Confirm another user receives a notification without waiting for long polling.
-9. Check Dashboard, Monthly Report, and Quarterly / Yearly views.
+11. Check Dashboard, Monthly Report, and Quarterly / Yearly views.
-10. Toggle TH/EN and refresh to confirm the language preference is remembered.
+12. Toggle TH/EN and refresh to confirm the language preference is remembered.

 ## Validation Status